Nexters acquires gaming studios, Rostelecom eyes cloud gaming company

 The mobile shooter market – in which Nexters will establish its first foothold with the acquisition of Cubic Games – is estimated at more than $3bn in 2021.
 This market was number one in players’ time spent in September of that year, according to AppAnnie.

-Nexters believes that, “due to the synergies and the contribution of Nexters expertise,” the acquired studios “have the potential to increase their historical bookings by more than three times, which would result in around $130mn added to the group’s annual bookings in 2024.”
+Nexters believes that “due to the synergies and the contribution of Nexters expertise”, the acquired studios “have the potential to increase their historical bookings by more than three times, which would result in around $130mn added to the group’s annual bookings in 2024.”

 “There are hundreds of gaming studios with origins from Russia, Ukraine, Belarus and other parts of Eastern Europe.
 This region has always been famous for its talent, passion and capability to influence the global gaming industry.
-We have a lot in common and we all create great games, played and adored bymns of people all over the world.” — Andrey Fadeev, CEO and co-founder of Nexters.
+We have a lot in common and we all create great games, played and adored by millions of people all over the world.” – Andrey Fadeev, CEO and co-founder of Nexters.

 The three transactions are expected to be completed in Q1 2022.
 They will be financed by a mix of Nexters’ cash on balance and a new share issuance.

-Meanwhile Rostelecom, Russia’s largest provider or digital services and solutions, is in discussions to acquire 51% of GFN.RU, a major cloud gaming platform.
-The deal could be in the range of 1.5bn (around $20mn) on the deal, according to an industry expert interviewed by Kommersant GFN.RU’s current owner, SFI (formerly Safmar Financial Investments) will retain a 25% stake, while company founder Pavel Troitsky will own 24%.
+Meanwhile Rostelecom, Russia’s largest provider of digital services and solutions, is in discussions to acquire 51% of GFN.RU, a major cloud gaming platform.
+The deal could be in the range of RUB1.5bn (around $20mn) on the deal, according to an industry expert interviewed by Kommersant GFN.RU’s current owner, SFI (formerly Safmar Financial Investments), will retain a 25% stake, while company founder Pavel Troitsky will own 24%.

 Rostelecom’s competitors on the Russian cloud gaming market are VK (My.Games), MTS (partners with GFN.ru ) and Sber (SberPlay).